brylevkirill/notes/interesting recent papers.md

 ----
 #### ["Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments"](https://arxiv.org/abs/1706.02275) Lowe, Wu, Tamar, Harb, Abbeel, Mordatch
   `MADDPG`
->	"Uses learning rule from DDPG to learn a central off-policy critic based on Q-learning and uses certain gradient stimator to learn policies for each agent."
+>	"Uses learning rule from DDPG to learn a central off-policy critic based on Q-learning and uses certain on-policy policy gradient estimator to learn policies for each agent."
   - `post` <https://blog.openai.com/learning-to-cooperate-compete-and-communicate/>
   - `video` <https://youtube.com/watch?v=QCmBo91Wy64> (demo)
   - `code` <https://github.com/openai/maddpg>
   - `code` <https://github.com/openai/multiagent-particle-envs>

 #### ["Counterfactual Multi-Agent Policy Gradients"](https://arxiv.org/abs/1705.08926) Foerster, Farquhar, Afouras, Nardelli, Whiteson
+  `COMA`
 >	"One of the great challenges when training multi-agent policies is the credit assignment problem.
 Just like in a football team, the reward achieved depends on the actions of all of the different agents.
 Given that all agents are constantly improving their policies, it is difficult for any given agent to evaluate the impact of their individual action on the overall performance of the team."
 >	"We evaluate COMA in the testbed of StarCraft unit micromanagement, using a decentralised variant with significant partial observability.
 COMA significantly improves average performance over other multi-agent actor-critic methods in this setting, and the best performing agents are competitive with state-of-the-art centralised controllers that get access to the full state."
+>	"COMA uses a centralised critic to train decentralised actors, estimating a counterfactual advantage function for each agent in order to address multi-agent credit assignment.
+COMA learns a fully centralised state-action value function and then uses it to guide the optimisation of decentralised policies in an actor-critic framework.
+This requires on-policy learning, which can be sample-inefficient, and training the fully centralised critic becomes impractical when there are more than a handful of agents."
   - `video` <https://youtube.com/watch?v=3OVvjE5B9LU> (Whiteson)

 #### ["Stabilising Experience Replay for Deep Multi-Agent Reinforcement Learning"](https://arxiv.org/abs/1702.08887) Foerster, Nardelli, Farquhar, Afouras, Torr, Kohli, Whiteson